 T1 – Can play Ant Man if safe in first revealed location where his power won’t be affected.
 Keep in mind you will need to fill this lane, so if you are unsure, you can hold him to play on turn 4 alongside a 3-cost

 T6 – The ideal play her assumes you dropped Sera on turn 6 and you can then play Cerebro, Mystique Surfer.
 This should boost all your cards in play with the exception of these 3 to 8-power surprising your opponent and stealing at least 4, if not 8 cubes.
 If you can’t copy Cerebro with Mystique, hopefully you can at least drop another 3-Cost body for an additional 6 power.
 If you have had issues finding Cerebro or Surfer and you have Lockjaw in play, you can often search out one or both on the final turn as the number of cards in your deck is so small.
 I have stolen wins with a Lockjaw’ed Surfer and/or Cerebro and stunning the opponent many times.
+Also if you have Limbo in play and held Storm you can flood that lane and end the game on turn 6 is you are confident that you can win two lanes.

 The deck is incredibly fun to play but can be fragile and challenging at times.
 Luckily it seems like Scorpion is showing up less in the current meta as he can make matching up the power levels tough.
 Likewise, locations on the board that add or remove power are a challenge.
 You must be prepared to cut your losses and retreat when an opponent snaps if there are cards or locations that are not going to allow you to hit the 6 or 8 power level with almost, if not all, your cards.
 This isn’t so different than a normal Cerebro deck, but it is important to note.